 Diabetes is the epidemic of the 21st century and the biggest challenge confronting Australia’s health system.
-Around 1.8 million Australians have diabetes.
-This includes all types of diagnosed diabetes (1.3 million known and registered) as well as silent, undiagnosed type 2 diabetes (up to 500,000 estimated).
+Around 1.4 million Australians are living with known, diagnosed diabetes (types 1 & 2), and an estimated 500,000 are living with silent undiagnosed type 2 diabetes.

 Diabetes Australia is a respected and valued source of information, advice and views utilised by government and the community.
 Their credibility and independence as a national voice allows them to translate knowledge and evidence into advocacy and programs for diabetes.

 Diabetes Australia collaborate with state and territory diabetes organisations and assist with the administration of the National Diabetes Services Scheme (NDSS).

 Diabetes Australia is committed to reducing the impact of diabetes.